 Computer science education has made a shift towards virtual learning over the past few years.
 Historically taught in physical labs, many educators have adopted virtual labs, student virtual machines, and other cloud-based resources.
 Not so surprising, when everyone works on different devices, technical issues become more complex.
 We asked educators about their teaching pain points, and then we asked ourselves how we could fix them.
 Introducing our version of stacks in computer science.

 Tech Support is not part of the job description

-Our 2019 Survey of Computer Science Teaching found that CS instructors identified course administration as one of their key pain points.
+Our 2019 Survey of Computer Science Teaching found that CS instructors identified course administration as one of their key pain points, which wasn't all that unexpected for some who are familiar with challenges in computer science instruction.
 While all educators struggled at some level when it came to tech support, it was especially high among instructors at small colleges and universities.
 The two most common pain points at these institutions were acting as technical support for students and configuring software on student machines,

 What do these course administration headaches look like?
 Emails to professors with subject lines like:

 “I can’t install the compiler on my computer!”